 I stood in place, neck craning at the illuminated menu.
 The contents of my stomach fought an uphill battle with my esophagus as I struggled to comprehend what I was beholding.
-As the seconds passed, my appetite decreased to the point that going to Arby’s for their attempt at a Reuben seemed like a viable alternative.
+As the seconds passed, my appetite decreased to the point that I could have simply walked out, requesting nothing of the distressed menu that was before me.

 The problem?
 Submitted for your bemused disbelief, the Impossible Whopper: